stephyraju/ticktockwatches/README.md

 ### Accounts App

 The accounts app will allow users to register for free and create their own unique account.
 This is built using Django's authentication and authorization to validate profile data.
-Passwords are hashed for security purposes!
+Passwords are hashed for security purposes.

 The users will register using the registration form.
 Registered users will be able to login by using the login form with their username and password or with their email and password.